Reach out and understand

 - By the end of 2025 seek resources to deliver the strategy for outreach and understanding including physical access and remote access via digital channels

-- By the end of 2022 develop a coordinated partnership communication strategy providing clear and inspiring information for visitors starting at the point they first make a decision to come to Dartmoor
+- From 2022 identify funding to deliver the coordinated partnership communication strategy in order to provide clear and inspiring information for visitors starting at the point they first make a decision to come to Dartmoor

 - Work with national and local user groups to promote positive actions, increasing understanding of environmental limitations alongside improved facilities

-- By 2025 deliver a network of 10 on-site farm information boards and by 2022 build on existing national programmes to expand and promote an annual programme of farm and woodland open days to enable people to experience and understand the role of farming and forestry in looking after the National Park.
+- By the end of 2025 deliver a network of 10 on-site farm information boards.
+By 2022 build on existing national programmes to expand and promote an annual programme of farm and woodland open days to enable people to experience and understand the role of farming and forestry in looking after the National Park.

-- In 2022 work with local GP surgeries to develop new relationships with social prescribers promoting activities on Dartmoor to help improve health and well-being of more people.
+- By the end of 2024 work with local GP surgeries to develop new relationships with social prescribers promoting activities on Dartmoor to help improve health and well-being of more people.

-Partners will achieve a wider representation of visitors and a long-lasting connection by looking to the future and h a focus on young people from all backgrounds:
+Partners will achieve a wider representation of visitors and a long-lasting connection by looking to the future and having a focus on young people from all backgrounds:

-- Working in partnership through Sustainable Outdoor Learning in Devon (S.O.L.I.D.), AONBs and the Dartmoor Educators Forum, by 2022, design and pilot a new inclusive and progressive approach to school visits aiming to build a long-lasting connection with Dartmoor for all children in Devon, and testing the feasibility of the following:
+- Working in partnership through Sustainable Outdoor Learning in Devon (S.O.L.I.D.), AONBs and the Dartmoor Educators Forum, from 2022, design and pilot a new inclusive and progressive approach to school visits aiming to build a long-lasting connection with Dartmoor for all children in Devon.
+With the Community Engagement Rangers take opportunities to test the feasibility that :

 - by the age of 11 children will have visited Dartmoor